Frequently Asked Questions - Grants

 Do I have to report sub-awards to the Federal Spending Reporting System (https://www.fsrs.gov/)?

-As part of the Federal Funding Accountability and Transparency Act (FFATA), grantee organizations that use SSA grant funds to issue subawards to entities to perform portions of the goals and objectives of the grant are required to report subawards of $25,000 or more at the website listed above.
+As part of the Federal Funding Accountability and Transparency Act (FFATA), grantee organizations that use SSA grant funds to issue sub-awards to entities to perform portions of the goals and objectives of the grant are required to report sub-awards of $30,000 or more at the website listed above.
 Please refer to the specific regulation for the reporting requirements (2 CFR Part 170) in the Regulations section of our webpage.
-This reporting requirement does not apply to subawards that are issued to individuals.
+This reporting requirement does not apply to sub-awards that are issued to individuals.

 Any income you make from your award is considered program income and must be used to further program goals and objectives.
 These funds may be spent on allowable expenses as outlined in your approved budget or you may return them to SSA at the address used to submit payment requests (see above).
-Refer to your award for additional guidance.
+Refer to your award or 2 CFR 200.307 Program Income for additional guidance.

 Non-Federal Match/Cost Share requirements vary across SSA programs.
 Refer to the Terms and Conditions of your award or RFA for details.
-SSA monitors financial reports to verify this requirement is met.
-Please note that match is restricted to the same rules as the Federal funds.
-If the line item expense is not allowable under the Federal award, it is not allowable a cost share/match.
+Match is restricted to the same rules as the Federal funds.
+If the line item expense is not allowable under the Federal award, it is not allowable as a cost share/match.

 $105,263 - $100,000 = $5,263 (Minimum 5% Cost Share)

 When equipment is no longer needed to support the grant, you may dispose of it in accordance with State procedures and typically with no obligation to SSA.
-However it is best to contact your Grants Management Officer prior to disposal.
+However, it is best to contact your Grants Management Officer prior to disposal.
+See 2 CFR 200.311 Real Property for more information.